Neo-Jacobite Revival: Jacobite rebellions: 1680 to 1750

-Various groups of Jacobites attempted to overthrow Parliament during the 17th. and 18th. centuries.
+Various groups of Jacobites attempted to overthrow Parliament during the 17th and 18th centuries.
 Significant uprisings included the 1689–1691 Williamite War in Ireland, a number of Jacobite revolts in Scotland and England between 1689 and 1746, and a number of unsuccessful minor plots.
 The collapse of the 1745 rising in Scotland ended Jacobitism as a serious political movement.

-However, the planned French invasion of Britain (1759) was to destroy British power overseas and to restore the Jacobite claimaints.
+However, the planned French invasion of Britain (1759) was to destroy British power overseas and to restore the Jacobite claimants.
 It drew in a large part of French military resources, but was never launched because the Royal Navy kept control of the mouth of the Channel.
 As a result, French forces in Canada and India lacked resources and shipping, and were lost.
 Without the Jacobite need for support, arguably France could have expanded its empire in India and North America in the 1750s.
 Instead, the British had a "Year of Victories" in 1759.

 Underground Jacobitism: 1750 to 1880

 In the years immediately after 1745, Jacobitism was rigorously suppressed.
 Jacobite sympathisers moved underground, forming secret clubs and societies to discuss their ideas in private, especially in certain areas of the United Kingdom.
 John Shaw's Club, in Manchester was founded in 1735 and had several prominent members who had Jacobite sympathies, including its founder John Shaw, John Byrom (who may have been a "double agent" reporting on Jacobite activity) and Thomas Gaskell.

 North Wales was particularly known for its Jacobite sympathies.
-In the 18th century a group called the "Cycle Club" met to discuss Jacobite ideas – the full name of the Club, rarely used in public was the "Cycle of the White Rose".
+In the 18th century a group called the "Cycle Club" met to discuss Jacobite ideas – the full name of the club, rarely used in public was the "Cycle of the White Rose".
 The club was founded in 1710, and was closely associated with the Williams-Wynn family, though a number of prominent families in the Wrexham area were members.
 Charlotte Williams-Wynn was a member of the club, and Lady Watkin Wynne (the wife of Robert Watkin Wynne) was their patron from 1780 onwards.
 The Cycle Club continued in various forms until around 1860.